AllStarLink/ASL3-Manual/docs/user-guide/config.md

 <hr>

 The "rpt.conf" file remains basically the same as it was in ASL2.
 But, the organization has changed to make it easier to maintain, particularly for multi-node systems.
 As you will see, adding a new node requires the addition of just a few lines.
-For example adding nodes to your system may need nothing more than:
+For example adding three nodes to your system may need nothing more than:

 <pre>
 [1999](node-main)